horchler/USBprint/README.md

 Current limitations
  - Examples and testing needed.
- - Optimize performance by using lower level functions
+ - Performance could be optimized by using lower level functions.

 Installation
  1. Quit the [Energia IDE](http://energia.nu/) application.